 On February 9, 2016 the Florida Board of CSW, MFT and MHC approved the language that defines Supervision of a Registered Intern by a Qualified Supervisor.
 The rule is in effect now.
-Changes allow face-to-face electronic methods and specifies that just using the telephone for supervision is not allowed.
+Changes allow face-to-face electronic methods and specifies that using just a telephone for supervision is not allowed, there must be a face-to-face connection.
 Here is the new section in full.
 Feel free to comment or ask questions below.
 Please print the text out and discuss it with your Supervisees and Qualified Supervisors.

 64B4-2.002 Definition of “Supervision” for Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling.

 Supervision is the relationship between the qualified supervisor and intern that promotes the development of responsibility, skills, knowledge, attitudes and adherence to ethical, legal and regulatory standards in the practice of clinical social work, marriage and family therapy and mental health counseling.
 Supervision is contact between an intern and a supervisor during which the intern apprises the supervisor of the diagnosis and treatment of each client, client cases are discussed, the supervisor provides the intern with oversight and guidance in diagnosing, treating and dealing with clients, and the supervisor evaluates the intern’s performance.

 (1) An intern shall be credited for the time of supervision required by Section 491.005, F.S., if the intern: